US downs Chinese balloon, a flashpoint in US-China tensions

-WASHINGTON (AP) — The United States on Saturday downed a suspected Chinese spy balloon off the Carolina coast on orders from President Joe Biden after it traversed sensitive military sites across North America, becoming the latest flashpoint in tensions between Washington and Beijing.
+WASHINGTON (AP) — The U.S. military on Saturday shot down a suspected Chinese spy balloon off the Carolina coast on orders from President Joe Biden after it traversed sensitive military sites across North America, the latest flashpoint in tensions between Washington and Beijing.

-Biden said he wanted the balloon downed on Wednesday, but was advised that the best time for the operation would be when it was over water.
-Military officials determined that the bringing it down over land from an altitude of 60,000 feet would pose an undue risk to people on the ground.
+Biden wanted the balloon downed on Wednesday but was advised that the best time for the operation would be when it was over water, U.S. officials said.
+Military officials determined that bringing it down over land from an altitude of 60,000 feet would pose an undue risk to people on the ground.

-The balloon was spotted Saturday morning over the Carolinas as it approached the Atlantic coast.
-At about 2:40 p.m.
-EST, an F-22 fighter jet fired a missile at the balloon, puncturing it while it was about 6 nautical miles off the coast near Myrtle Beach, South Carolina, Pentagon officials said.

-Officials said the debris landed in 47 feet of water, shallowed than they had expected.
-It was not immediately clear how long the recovery would take.
-The Navy is taking the lead, supported by the Coast Guard.
+The presence of the balloon in the skies above the U.S. this week dealt a severe blow to already strained U.S.-Chinese relations that have been in a downward spiral for years.
+It prompted Secretary of State Antony Blinken to abruptly cancel a high-stakes Beijing trip aimed at easing tensions.

 “They successfully took it down and I want to compliment our aviators who did it,” Biden said after getting off Air Force One en route to Camp David.